jeffreyCarlLong/copper-dragon/xenaTutorial.md

 Xena is the latest cancer genome visualization software being developed by Mary Goldman at UCSC Genomics Institute.
-The following details are a summary of some functionality delivered by this software.
+The following examples demonstrate the functionality delivered by this software.

 Cancer cells have many ways of evading apoptosis.
-Mutating P53 (a tumor suppressor gene) or upregulating expression of telomerase are just a couple.
+Mutating P53, a tumor suppressor gene or upregulating expression of telomerase are just a couple.

 * Explore telomerase pathway genes in TCGA Low Grade Glioma (LGG)

   * [TP53, ATRX, TERT](https://xenabrowser.net/heatmap/?bookmark=e52775e76ecb7179306ae74c29742ecf)

-EGFR DNA amplification is a common molecular abnormality in glioblastoma and LGG.
+EGFR DNA amplification is a common molecular abnormality in glioblastoma.
 PTEN is also an important tumor suppressor which is found to be mutated in many human cancers.

 * Observe copy number variations in TCGA brain tumors